spectrocloud/librarium/docs/docs-content/clusters/data-center/nutanix/create-manage-nutanix-cluster.md

 7. Review the profile layers and customize parameters as desired in the YAML files that display when you select a layer.
 Click **Next** when you are done.

-8. In the Cluster configuration YAML file that Palette displays, edit the file to replace each occurrence of the variables within curly braces listed in the table with values that apply to your Nutanix cloud environment, and make any adjustments to configure your cluster.
+8. In the Cluster configuration YAML file that Palette displays, edit the file to replace variables within curly braces listed in the table below with values that apply to your Nutanix cloud environment, and make any adjustments to configure your cluster.
 Click **Next** when you are done.

   | **Variable** | **Description** |
   |--------------|-----------------|